-Having plants winding their way up your outside walls can look very pretty but the actual DAMAGE some plant life does to your wall will make you think twice in allowing the plant to grow in the first place.
+Having plants winding their way up your outside walls can look very pretty but the actual damage some plant life does to your house exterior walls could make some people think twice in allowing the plant to grow in the first place.

-These destructive plants are often known as “self clingers”.
+These destructive climbing plants are often known as “self clingers”.

-There are many different species but as I don’t run a gardening website (!), A FEW TO MENTION IN THEIR FANCY-PANTS LATIN NAME, WOULD BE:
+There are many different species but as I don’t run a gardening website (!), here’s a few to look out for and potentially avoid.

 - Hydrangea petiolaris, which is a climbing version of this plant.